 Jackie (not her real name) came to me with depression.
-She had been on Welbutrin for 4 years and wanted to stop it.
-Every time she started cutting back on it, though, she would become despondent.
-She had tried different things including 5-HTP and L-Tryptophan but to no avail.
+She had been on Welbutrin for four years and wanted to stop it.
+Every time Jackie began cutting back on it, though, she became despondent.
+She had tried different things, including 5-HTP and L-Tryptophan, but to no avail.
 She had seasonal allergies too.
-I put her on a supplement regimen based on the Walsh Protocol.
+I put her on a methylation therapy based on the Walsh Protocol and naturopathic treatments.
 She was able to stop the Welbutrin.
-Her seasonal allergies stopped too.
-According to the Walsh Protocol, Jackie was undermethylated.
-Methylation therapy helped her balance her methylation issues.
-What is methylation?
-How do you know if you are undermethylated?
-And how do you balance out the issue?
+Her seasonal allergies also stopped.

 Undermethylation is one of the subtypes described by William Walsh in the Walsh Protocol.
 The Walsh Protocol treats different conditions.
 According to the theory, anxiety, depression, schizophrenia, ADD, and behavior issues have different subtypes.
 In mainstream medicine, each diagnosis is seen monolithically.
 In other words, if you have the diagnosis, there is no difference in treatment.
 The Walsh protocol looks at it differently.
 The diagnosis is less important as the physiological subtype.
 Treatment starts by understanding what is out of balance biochemically.